kubotal/sandbox/README.md

 To define this range, enter the following in local `/etc/hosts` file:

 ```
-172.18.200.1 first.pool.kind.local ingress.kind.local podinfo.ingress.kind.local
+172.18.200.1 first.pool.kind.local ingress.kind.local skas.ingress.kind.local podinfo.ingress.kind.local
 172.18.200.4 last.pool.kind.local
 ```

-`podinfo` is a sample application, which will be accessible through the ingress controller.
+`podinfo` and `skas` are applications, which will be accessible through the ingress controller.
 As the `/etc/hosts` file does not accept some wildcard (such as *.ingres.kind.local), each ingress entry must be explicitly bound to the VIP

 Alternatively, if `dnsmasq` is configured on your system, you can configure the following: